Rittika1/SIRP-Seeker-Pypeline/README.md

 The following section represents a repeating part of the entire pipeline.
 A separate script will be created for this section to be used as a standalone part.
 The code above have to be run only once and it is done already

-`python SIRP-Seeker-Pypeline/sirp-detection-pipeline.py selected_vertebrate_proteins_noisoform.faa SIRP-seqs .`
+`python SIRP-Seeker-Pypeline/sirp-detection-pipeline.py database/selected_vertebrate_proteins_noisoform.faa SIRP-seqs .`

 The Python script will generate necessary bashfiles and store them in the 'bashfiles' folder.
 To run the bashfiles, use the following code snippet.